Zero-Tang/NoirVisor/README.md

 Install [Rust](https://www.rust-lang.org/tools/install). \
 The toolchain is up to you.
 It is recommended to use the `stable` toolchain.
 But feel free to use `nightly` toolchain.

 Please note that `cargo build` command only builds the NoirVisor Core.
-It is a static library, not an executable.
+It is a static library, not an executable. \
+You should execute the batch script to build a full executable!

 Currently, NoirVisor Core in Rust can subvert the system with AMD-V in UEFI.